-Last week, I had the pleasure of attending a spa day at Glen Ivy Hot Springs in Corona, not far from me here in Southern California.
-Right off the 15 at Temescal Valley (not far south of the junction of the 91 and the 15), it’s easy to find.
+Last week, I had the pleasure of attending a Glen Ivy spa day in Corona, not far from me here in Southern California.
+Right off the 15 at Temescal Valley (not far south of the junction of the 91 and the 15), Glen Ivy Hot Springs is easy to find.

 It was a beautiful day outside, a day sandwiched between rain and winds and cooler temps.
-The cool thing was that we knew we’d be okay no matter what at the spa, because Glen Ivy has indoor hot tubs, saunas, covered pools and maybe even best of all, these huge, fat fluffy robes to wrap up in.
+The cool thing was that we knew we’d be okay no matter what, because the Glen Ivy spa has indoor hot tubs, saunas, covered pools and maybe even best of all, these huge, fat fluffy robes to wrap up in.

-First, thanks to Glen Ivy for inviting us to spend the day!
+First, thanks to Glen Ivy day spa for inviting us!
 We were treated to an entire day’s worth of relaxation at the spa, along with lunch, mimosas and a couple of the aforementioned robes.
 All “work” days should be this rough!

 The day started with a quick tour of the properties with Alexa, and then we were on our way to enjoy the many offerings.
 It was close to Mother’s Day, so there were a lot of people but the way the property is spread out, you never feel crowded.
 There are plenty of comfortable lounge chairs scattered all around, some in sun, some in the shade of the many palm trees, and when you’re ready to eat or get a beverage, table space is plentiful.